haubna/PhysicsMod/README.md

 ### Ocean Physics 2.0

-Starting with **Physics Mod Pro v185**, shaderpack developers can create and include custom ocean shaders.
+Starting with **Physics Mod Pro v170**, shaderpack developers can create and include custom ocean shaders.
+The new v2 of Ocean Physics is only supported by **Physics Mod Pro v185** and upwards.

 > [!NOTE]
 > Custom ocean shaders are currently supported only when using **Iris**.